-- Modeling should not substitute, but complement crude analyses: - Crude analyses should be seen as initial modeling steps: one or two effects in the model - Final model for used for reporting developed mainly from subject matter knowledge - Adequate training and experience required. - Ask help from a professional statistician! - Collaboration is the keyword.
+- Modeling should not substitute, but complement crude analyses: - Crude analyses can be seen as initial modeling steps: one or two effects in the model - Final model for used for reporting developed mainly from subject matter knowledge, not data-driven - Adequate training and experience required. - Ask help from a professional statistician! - Collaboration is the keyword.